Kevinpgalligan/KevingalWebsite/pages/blog/coffeehouse.md

 In 1983, 40 years ago, Douglas Hofstadter was placed in front of a computer terminal by a group of students.
 They wanted him to interview an "intelligent program" called Nikolai that had been developed by the US Army.
 You can read a transcript of the resulting conversation [here](https://www.cse.unr.edu/~sushil/class/ai/notes/papers/coffeehouse.html), under the "Post Scriptum" heading.
 I won't say anything more about it in case you want to read it yourself.

 After reading that interview, I wanted to see how ChatGPT would hold up under Hofstadter's interrogation.
-My version of the interrogation, with ChatGPT, is copied below.
+I wouldn't be surprised if someone else has already thought to do this, and if so, that's my bad.
+My version of the interrogation, with ChatGPT as the questionee, is copied below.
 I think it will be most interesting if you open up the original conversation side-by-side with this one and compare Nikolai's responses to ChatGPT's.
-I wouldn't be surprised if someone else has already thought to do this, and if so, that's my bad.

 ### The Interview